glayyiyi/cms/1/wp-content/plugins/woocommerce-checkout-manager/readme.txt

 * Enable/ Disable "Additional information" name on the Order Summary and Receipt.

-= PRO VERSION =[WooCommerce Checkout Manager Pro](http://www.trottyzone.com/product/woocommerce-checkout-manager/) offers these cool nifty extra features:* Ten ( 10 ) field types included:Text Input	+ Text Area + Password + Radio Button + Check Box + Select Options + Date Picker + Time Picker + Text/ Html Swapper	+ Color Picker* Added fields will appear onOrder Summary + Receipt + Order Details (back-end)* Change “Additional information” name* Re-position the added fields any of these places:Before Shipping Form + After Shipping Form + Before Billing Form + After Billing Form + After Order Notes* Disable Billing Address fields for chosen shipping goods.
-Which makes them visible only for virtual goods.* Make both Shipping and Billing Address fields Optional.* Display payment method used on checkout.
+= PRO VERSION =[WooCommerce Checkout Manager Pro](http://www.trottyzone.com/product/woocommerce-checkout-manager/) offers these cool nifty extra features:* Ten ( 10 ) field types included:Text Input	+ Text Area + Password + Radio Button + Check Box + Select Options + Date Picker + Time Picker + Text/ Html Swapper	+ Color Picker* Added fields will appear onOrder Summary + Receipt + Order Details (back-end)* Change “Additional information” name* Change the default datepicker format from dd-mm-yy to another format you like (example. mm-dd-yy).
+Set Minimum Date and Maximum Date for customer to choose from.* Re-position the added fields any of these places:Before Shipping Form + After Shipping Form + Before Billing Form + After Billing Form + After Order Notes* Retain fields information for customers when they navigate back and forth from checkout.* Disable Billing Address fields for chosen shipping goods.
+Which makes them visible only for virtual goods.* Make both Shipping and Billing Address fields Optional.* Display payment method and shipping method used on checkout.
 Will show also on: Order Summary + Receipt + Order Details (back-end)* Insert Up to two (2) Notices on checkout page.
 Positions are: Before Customer Address Fields + Before Order Summary* Make added fields align to the right handed side.* Area to insert your own Custom CSS.

 = REMOVING FIELDS =
 Removing fields became easier now, all you have to do is tick which box or which boxes that you do not want to show on the checkout page and it will be removed.